CEA is Born

 In 2011, the CEA and the California Governor’s Office of Emergency Services (Cal OES) formed the California Residential Mitigation Program (CRMP) in order to create more resilient communities that are able to recover from the next damaging earthquake.

 In 2013, the CRMP launched Earthquake Brace + Bolt: Funds To Strengthen Your Foundation (EBB).
 This innovative brace + bolt residential mitigation program helps homeowners lessen the potential for earthquake damage to their house by offering incentive grants of up to $3,000 for a residential seismic retrofit.
-An EBB seismic retrofit involves bolting a house to its foundation and, when necessary, bracing the cripple walls with plywood, to help prevent the home from collapsing or sliding off its foundation.
+An EBB seismic retrofit involves bolting a house to its foundation and, when necessary, bracing the cripple walls with plywood to help prevent the home from collapsing or sliding off its foundation.

 In 2021, EBB expanded and—as part of its commitment to diversity and inclusion—for the first time offered income-eligible homeowners a chance to qualify for newly available supplemental grants.
 These grants may pay for up to 100% of the retrofit cost for eligible homeowners with a verified annual household income at or below the amount stated in the EBB Program Rules.